dosco189/blog/_notes/how to hack year one.md

 description: "Notes from Alix Pasquet's video on starting a hedge fund"
 ---

-_I came across [this video](https://youtu.be/icMmVzmpaik?si=93t_aWQmwIAAFNdq) by Alix Pasquet on YouTube about how to think about the first year of starting a hedge fund._
+_I came across [this video](https://youtu.be/icMmVzmpaik?si=93t_aWQmwIAAFNdq) by Alix Pasquet on YouTube about how to think about the first year of starting a hedge fund.
+I'd highly recommend watching it, even if you're not planning to start a hedge fund.
+The advice laid out is incredibly useful in how to think about creating structural advantages for any new project._

 **tl;dr**